ricklupton/floweaver/docs/index.rst

 Documentation
 -------------

-The easiest way to use sankeyview is through the interactive :ref:`Jupyter-interface`.
+The easiest way to use floweaver is through the interactive :ref:`Jupyter-interface`.
 The API pages describe the objects that describe the diagrams.